Genius-Excel/printf/README.md

 # Welcome to my repository :)

-# This Repository is a project for the printf function in C but I would be creating my sutome function "_printf"
+# This Repository is a project for the printf function in C but I would be creating my custom function "_printf"

 *  Explorethis repository as  I and my collaborator show our skill in C programming.